gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Ecological data is often difficult to access and reuse [@Poisot2019EcoDat;
 @Gonzalez2015ActSta].
 Macroecological data is, by definition, collected across scales which necessitate collaboration across more individuals than can feasibly coordinate with one-another.
-Yet assimilation of data at increasing spatial and temporal scales is necessary, both to better understand Earth's macroecology and biogeography, but also to mitigate the effects and anthropogenic change [@Giron-Nava2017QuaArg].
-Many databases of ecological and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily combined or interfaced.
-The solution to this problem is standardization [@Zimmerman2008NewKno]---developing a schema such that data collected in a variety of contexts can be assimilated and integrated into separate analysis of ecological processes.
+Yet assimilation of this data is necessary, both to better understand Earth's macroecology and biogeography, but also to mitigate the effects and anthropogenic change on biodiversity and its benefits to humanity [@Giron-Nava2017QuaArg].
+Many databases of ecological, evolutionary, and environmental data exist, but but synthesizing this data into a single product suitable for analysis often remains tediousm as data are not in formats that can be easily combined or interfaced.
+Here we propose that we can solve this problem through standardization [@Zimmerman2008NewKno]---developing a schema such that data collected in a variety of contexts can be assimilated while minimizing the overhead of data cleaning and wrangling.

-Here we briefly review the approaches to data standardization developed in other fields of study that have faced similar challenges.
+We briefly review the approaches to data standardization developed in other fields of study that have faced similar challenges.
+We argue that developing a common representation of ecological data will have three primary benefits:
-We argue that developing a common representation of ecological data will have three primary benefits: **1**) it will enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproduceability of published results [@Borregaard2016MorRep;
+**1**) it will enable new forms of analysis by making it easier to combine data from different sources [@Heberling2021DatInt], **2)** enable continuous integration of new data for next-generation biodiversity monitoring [@Kuhl2020EffBio], and **3)** aid in open sharing and reproduceability of published results [@Borregaard2016MorRep; @Zimmerman2008NewKno].
-@Zimmerman2008NewKno].
 We then propose building a living standard for ecological data in the `Julia` programming language, and argue this is necessary to obtain the benefits or standardization mentioned above.

 # A brief history of data standards

-Standardization of data in the sciences has long been done by defining a common file format.
+Sharing data is fundamental to the scientific method.
+Standardization of data enables collaboration among scientists who may never otherwise interact.
+Many fields have succeeded in standardizing data by defining a common file format.

-There are too many examples to count: the `.FASTA` format for representing genomic sequences (maintained by NCBI), the `FITS` format in astronomy (maintained by NASA GSFC).
+There are too many examples to count: the `FASTA` format for representing genomic sequences (maintained by NCBI), the `FITS` format in astronomy (maintained by NASA GSFC).

 In GIS, there are themselves too many standards too count leading to the problem most effectively summarized in the xkcd cartoon
 @fig:xkcd.
 Open standards for file formats have grown outside the sciences as well---the modern internet would be impossible without HTTP and IP standards.
 We